ThoMaku/CMPG-323-Project-5-35804068/README.md

 The report will be used by Executives to monitor key performance indicators and to help them make informed decisions, suh as setting targets, identifying areas that need to be improved and how to allocate resources.

-The Sales teams and Operations teams will use the report to help track sales nad products that sell well.They can also use it to h=keep track of products that need to be ordered.
+The Sales teams and Operations teams will use the report to help track sales nad products that sell well.They can also use it to keep track of products that need to be ordered.

 Can be used by customer service department to track customer orders and help them resolve issues should they arise.
 And the Finance department in budgeting and forecasting trends in costs, revenue and sales trends.